 Likes, dislikes and pain points: what do your customers enjoy and what puts them off?
 Knowing this will help understand how best to approach them.

-Relations to other segments: this is important if your business relies on multiple groups interacting.
+Relations with other segments: this is important if your business relies on multiple groups interacting.
 Airbnb, for example, has both property owners and guests - the business strategy only works if both are satisfied.

 Additionally, you can list additional segments that may utilize the product or service in the future.
 This will highlight future directions the strategy can go in, once success has been gained with the core, primary audience(s).